-Passenger car freeze protection is a concern for rolling stock, with potable water-bearing systems typically supplying onboard toilet facilities and galleys.
-During frigid weather, the potable water-bearing system on a passenger train car is at risk of freezing, resulting in expensive and lengthy repairs.
+Passenger rail car freeze protection is a concern for rolling stock, with potable water-bearing systems typically supplying onboard toilet facilities and galleys.
+During frigid weather, the potable water-bearing system on a passenger rail car is at risk of freezing, resulting in expensive and lengthy repairs.

-Typically, a passenger train car’s heating will keep the water from getting too cold.
+Typically, a passenger rail car’s heating will keep the water from getting too cold.
 However, when the heat is turned off for switching locomotives, during layovers, or due to a power outage, the temperature inside of the cabin can quickly fall towards freezing.
-If the water in the system is not heated or drained, it can freeze and cause a lot of damage, disrupting kitchen galleys and sanitary systems.
-Passenger train cars should have a freeze protection plan for winter weather to mitigate this risk.
+If the water in the system is not heated or drained, it can freeze, causing massive damage and disrupting galleys and sanitary systems.
+Passenger cars should have a freeze protection plan for winter weather to mitigate this risk.

 ThermOmegaTech®’s line of GURU PC® passenger car freeze protection valves are self-operating, thermostatic drain valves that protect potable water-bearing systems from freezing.
 The GURU PC ¾” and 1″ valves monitor ambient temperatures.
-They will automatically drain the water tanks if the air temperature falls to the valve’s set-point (35°F), preventing burst piping and frozen tanks.
-Completely mechanical, with no outside power required, its high flow design rapidly drains the system eliminating costly freeze damage.
+They will automatically drain the water tanks if the temperature falls to the valve’s set-point (35°F), preventing burst piping and frozen tanks.
+Completely mechanical, with no outside power required, its high flow design rapidly drains the system eliminating costly freeze damage from occurring.

-Once power and heat are restored to the rail car, and the GURU PC® valve warms up, it will modulate closed, allowing the passenger car’s water tank to be refilled before returning to service.
-ThermOmegaTech® recommends using their electric heater assembly to quickly close the valve after activation to get the car back into service as soon as possible.
+Once power and heat are restored to the rail car and the GURU PC® valve warms up, it will modulate closed, allowing the passenger car’s water tank to be refilled before returning to service.
+ThermOmegaTech® recommends using our electric heater assembly to quickly close the valve after activation to get the car back into service as soon as possible.

 The advanced, reliable GURU PC® valves increase up-time on passenger cars by preventing water lines from freezing before any damage can occur.

 GURU® Rebuild Program

 GURU PC® valves are recommended to be replaced every 18-24 months.
-ThermOmegaTech® offers a rebuild kit where your maintenance personnel can quickly and easily replace the valve cartridge assembly in line.
+ThermOmegaTech® offers a rebuild kit that allows your maintenance personnel to quickly and easily replace the valve cartridge assembly in the field.
 To learn more, visit our Rebuild Program page.